areeba42197/rag-chatbot/README.md

- 🤖 RAG Chatbot with Gemini + LangChain
+ 🤖 Langchain Rag chatbot with tool calling

-This project is a **Retrieval-Augmented Generation (RAG)** chatbot built using **LangChain** and **Google's Gemini API**.
-It takes PDF documents as input, creates vector embeddings using HuggingFace, stores them in a FAISS vector database, and uses a Large Language Model to answer user queries based on the document content.
+This project is a **Retrieval-Augmented Generation (RAG)** chatbot with tool calling  built using **LangChain** and **Groqs API**.
+It takes PDF documents as input, creates vector embeddings using HuggingFace, stores them in a FAISS vector database, and uses a Large Language Model to answer user queries based on the document content.It has two tools "weather tool " and "current location tool".

 ---